We’ve been seeing a few patents from Google about how their automated assistant works. Recent Posts I’ve written about those patents include:

 - nonetheless be classified as a proper invocation phrase.

-I just asked my assitant on my phone what a “Giddy Gat” sounds like, and it recognized that I was asking about a kitty cat.
+I just asked my assistant on my phone what a “Giddy Gat” sounds like, and it recognized that I was asking about a kitty cat.

 Query Understanding Models